Preparing for Your Certification

 The first step is to take the Application as part of the process, not just a few hoops to jump through *before* the preparation starts.
-Go over the application with your instructors and training partners, and maybe even your students.
+Go over the application with your fellow instructors and training partners, and maybe even your students.
 Your success is their success, and getting their help is not cheating.
 In the same vein, please use the HEMA Alliance community and the general HEMA community.
-We hope that we will not be the first people to see your prequalification video.
+We hope that we will not be the first people to see your qualification video.

 Consider putting at least portions of your curriculum and videos online and asking to be "drilled" about them there.
 The more you share your materials, the more and better feedback you will get.